Igorello74/pi.me/README.md

 |---|---|
 |`3.243f6a8885a308d313198a2e03707344a40…`|`3f195a3103702e30`|

-Then, let's separate this file in segments (called *clasters*) that can be found in the Pi and encode them in such a form:
+Then, let's separate this file in segments (called *clusters*) that can be found in the Pi and encode them in such a form:
 > [**serial number** after the point] - [**length** of the cluster] *(all numbers in decimal notation)*

 |**Separated**|3f|19|5a|31|0370|2e|30